pawelsorsa/Fixed-Assets-System/README.txt

-It's an application applied to managing a fixed assets register
+It's an application applied to manage the fixed assets system.

 The main use of the application is managing the local database.
-The database includes data about the employees and the fixed assets.
+The database contains data about the employees and the fixed assets.
 The application is currently used in my current company.

 The project has been divide into two modules:
 The first one is a host application.
 It's a WCF application hosted by a console application.